ArweaveTeam/arweave/arweave_styleguide.md

 - Added block shadows, refactored HTTP iface.
 ```

 ### Commit message syntax

 To keep the repository clean a set structure for commit messages has been decided.

-- The message should be preceeded with the dash character followed by a space.
 - The first character should be capitalized.
-- The message should be terminated with a full stop.
 - The message should be succinct.
-- Actions taken should be written in past tense.
+- The message should be in the imperative mood.
 - Multiple actions should be comma separated.

+### Commit description

+In addition to a message, a commit should have a description focusing on why the change was made rather than what was made.

+### Commit example

 ```
-- Added arweave style guide, removed inconsistent styling.
+Add arweave style guide

+Inconsistent styling made it hard for us to view, comprehend, and edit the code so we had a discussion and agreed on the common style.
 ```